Raising financial losers, making your kids millionaires, investing at age 18 and avoiding campus scams.

 Len Penzo dot Com — Len questions why some really smart people fall into debt.
 Then he answers his own question.
 They were never taught financial awareness — not in school, or at home by their parents.
-He explains the dumb financial mistakes parents make in front of their kids.
+He explains the dumb personal finance mistakes parents make in front of their kids.
 As a result, the kids end up making the same mistakes.

 The first mistake is giving them everything they want.
 Once that occurs, money becomes insignificant.
 It holds no value.
 Debt.com Chairman, Howard Dvorkin, has some thoughts on kids and money, too.
 He provides sound advice in this post about parents who don’t reward their kids with money for doing chores.
 They bribe their kids with cookies instead.